M10241024/Factorio-Circuit-Visualizer/README.md

 You can change the color of both networks in settings.
 You can change the overlay opacity in settings.
 There is a shortcut to hide all networks.
-There is a command `circuit_visualizer_hide_networks` that works the same as the shortcut and `circuit_visualizer_hide_networks all` that hides all networks for all players.
+There is a command `/circuit_visualizer_hide_networks` that works the same as the shortcut and `/circuit_visualizer_hide_networks all` that hides all networks for all players.

 # Compatibility
 [UPS-friendly Selector combinator](https://mods.factorio.com/mod/selector-combinator) and [Crafting Combinator](https://mods.factorio.com/mod/crafting_combinator) do work, but look a little bit weird.